Run Restore Playbook Locally on the ControllerΒΆ

 To keep the Ceph cluster data intact (false - default option), use the

-parameter.To wipe the Ceph cluster entirely (true), where the Ceph cluster will need to be recreated, use the
+wipe_ceph_osds=falseparameter.To wipe the Ceph cluster entirely (true), where the Ceph cluster will need to be recreated, use the

-parameter.To define a convinient place to store the backup files, defined by
+wipe_ceph_osds=trueparameter.To define a convinient place to store the backup files, defined by

-parameter.If this parameter is set to true, Ansible Restore playbook will look for the backup file provided on the target server.
+initial-backup_dir, on the system (such as the home folder for sysadmin, or /tmp, or even a mounted USB device), use theon_box_data=true/falseparameter.If this parameter is set to true, Ansible Restore playbook will look for the backup file provided on the target server.
 The parameter

-directory.If this parameter is set to false, the Ansible Restore playbook will look for backup file provided on the Ansible controller.
+initial_backup_dircan be ommited from the command line.
+In this case, the backup file will be under/opt/platform-backupdirectory.If this parameter is set to false, the Ansible Restore playbook will look for backup file provided on the Ansible controller.
 In this case, both the

-must be specified in the command.Example of a backup file in
+initial_backup_dirandbackup_filenamemust be specified in the command.Example of a backup file in

-:~(keystone_admin)]$ ansible-playbook /usr/share/ansible/stx-ansible/playbooks/restore_platform.yml -e "initial_backup_dir=/home/sysadmin ansible_become_pass=St8rlingX* admin_password=St8rlingX* backup_filename=localhost_platform_backup_2020_07_27_07_48_48.tgz wipe_ceph_osds=true"
+/home/sysadmin:~(keystone_admin)]$ ansible-playbook /usr/share/ansible/stx-ansible/playbooks/restore_platform.yml -e "initial_backup_dir=/home/sysadmin ansible_become_pass=St8rlingX* admin_password=St8rlingX* backup_filename=localhost_platform_backup_2020_07_27_07_48_48.tgz wipe_ceph_osds=true"

 Note